ShivamShrirao/simple_label_tool/README.md

 sqlite3 data/labels.db "SELECT filename, labels_json, skipped FROM images WHERE status='done';"
 ```

+For a browser-based view, open `http://<host>:5000/labels`.
+Use the controls at the top of the page to filter by status or limit the number of rows displayed; all records are rendered in a sortable-friendly table for easy scanning.

 ## Customising Categories & Shortcuts
 Edit `config.json` to change the taxonomy.
 Example structure:
 ```json